yuksek/snake.js/README.md

   - you can disable deadly borders by pressing ```ctrl```
   - you can disable dying when you collide with yourself by pressing ```alt```

+## how to install

+  - Clone repository into a local directory.
+  - Visit chrome://extensions.
+  - Enable Developer mode by ticking the checkbox in the upper-right corner.
+  - Click on the "Load unpacked extension..." button.
+  - Select the directory containing snake.js repository.